 - Perivoliotis D, Grant PM, Beck AT.
 Recovery-Oriented Cognitive Therapy for schizophrenia.
 New York: Guilford; in press.

 Thomas EC, Luther L, Zullo L, Beck AT, Grant PM.
-From neurocognition to community participation in serious mental illness: The intermediary role of dysfunctional attitudes and motivation.
-Psychological Medicine; in press.
+From neurocognition to community participation in serious mental illness: the intermediary role of dysfunctional attitudes and motivation.
+Psychol.
+Med.
+2017;47(5):822-36

 - Warman D, Grant P, Sullivan K, Caroff S, Beck AT.
 Individual and group cognitive behavioral therapy for schizophrenia: a pilot investigation.Journal of Psychiatric Practice.
 2005;11(1):27-34.